rumca-js/OfflineWebSearch/PROJECT.md

 # Project

+ - The project is an Android application.
- - offline web search (focus on search).
-It is an android app
+ - The application provides offline web search.
+ - The primary function of the application is searching.
- - allows user to search and find links from SQLite databases (and in JSON files)
+ - The application searches local SQLite databases and JSON files.
+ - Search results contain links to web pages.
+ - The application does not require an internet connection to search local databases.
+ - Internet access is required when fetching databases, sources, or web pages.
- - this project description should be written as simple statements.
-Preferably by lists
+ - This instruction should contain brief statements.

- - user is able to provide databases:
-   -- .db file is a file that this application can use -- .json file is a file that this application can use -- .zip is archive of JSONs
+Database = a searchable collection of entries, regardless of whether its source is SQLite or JSON.

+ # Supported Database Files
+ The application supports the following file types:
+ - .db - SQLite database file.
+ - .json - JSON file containing entries.
+ - .zip - Archive containing JSON files.
-   -- .db.zip is an archive of SQLite file
+ - .db.zip - Archive containing an SQLite database file.

+Users can provide databases from:
+ - Local filesystem.
+ - Remote URL.
+ - Preconfigured database list.

-# Databases
+# Database handling

-.db.zip files shall be downloaded from link, unpacked to app memory, and used from there as .db SQLite files .db files shall be downloaded from internet link, stored in app memory, and used from there as .db SQLite file local SQLite, or JSON files can be used as is
+ - .db files downloaded from a URL are stored in application storage.
+ - Downloaded .db files are used as local SQLite databases.
+ - .db.zip files downloaded from a URL are downloaded to application storage.
+ - .db.zip files are unpacked into application storage.
+ - The unpacked .db file is used as a local SQLite database.
+ - .json files can be loaded from the local filesystem.
+ - .zip files containing JSON files can be loaded from the local filesystem.
+ - Local SQLite and JSON files can be used without copying them when Android permissions allow direct access.
+ - Downloaded databases can be downloaded again.
+ - Re-fetching a database replaces the current local copy.
+ - The user is notified before a local database is replaced.
+ - The application maintains the state of every configured database.

-## DatabaseState
+# DatabaseState

- - contains state of database, name of local files, and remote path
+DatabaseState contains the state of a configured database.

+It contains:
+ - Database name.
+ - Local file path.
+ - Remote URL, if applicable.
+ - Database type.
+ - Current state.
+ - Download or update information, if applicable.

+Possible database states include:
+ - DOWNLOADING
+ - UNPACKING
+ - READY
+ - FAILED

 # Views

- - EntryListScreen - provides search widget, shows list of entries (in each row).
+ - EntryListScreen - Provides the search interface.
+Shows search results.
- - EntryDetailScreen - detail screen of an entry: title, description, date of publish, etc.
+ - EntryDetailScreen - Shows details of a selected entry.
- - EntryStatusScreen - screen showing if entry page returns correct HTTP status
+ - EntryStatusScreen - Checks the HTTP status of an entry URL.
- - EntryPreviewScreen - fetches page and shows dynamic entry preview: title, description, date of publish, etc.
+ - EntryPreviewScreen - Fetches and displays the current web page data.
- - OptionsScreen - contains configuration and setup of databases
+ - OptionsScreen - Configures databases and application settings.
+ - DatabaseScreen - Shows information and actions for a database.
- - SourceScreen - contains source screen
+ - SourceScreen - Shows information and actions for a source.
- - SourcesScreen - contains list of sources
+ - SourcesScreen - Shows the list of configured sources.
- - AboutScreen - screen with information about project
+ - AboutScreen - Shows information about the application.

 ## EntryListScreen

  - Provides search widget
+ - Search supports SQLite search capabilities.
  - Search suggestion are scrollable, with rows
- - scrolling list allows to load more entries
+ - The list supports loading additional results.
+ - Search results support page navigation (or dynamic loading of next / prev elements)
  - page navigation elements (prev, next button) are in scrollable area, after search results
  - after page navigation add new result button should be present
- - clicking on entry opens EntryDetailScreen
+ - Selecting an entry opens EntryDetailScreen.

+## Search
+ - Search is performed against the selected database.
+ - Search supports SQLite search capabilities.
+ - Search can match the entry title.
+ - Search can match the entry description.
+ - Search can support expressions such as:
+ - title LIKE '%something%'
+ - description LIKE '%something%'
+ - Search implementation should use appropriate SQLite indexes where possible.
+ - The search implementation should support large databases efficiently.

 ## EntryDetailScreen
+Displays the details of an entry.

-Provides bar on top with buttons: edit, share, preview, remove
+Provides a top bar with the following actions:
+ - Edit.
+ - Share.
+ - Preview.
+ - Remove.

+The screen displays, where available:
+ - Thumbnail, or video playback frame
+ - Title.
+ - Description.
+ - Link.
+ - Publication date.
+ - Other entry metadata.

 ## EntryStatusScreen
+ - Fetches the entry URL from the internet.
+ - Displays the HTTP response status.
+ - Displays whether the page is reachable.
+ - Provides an Update entry data button.
-Fetches page status from the internet.
-Provides button 'update entry data'.
-The button updates status code for the entry
+ - The button updates the stored HTTP status information for the entry.

 ## EntryPreviewScreen
+ - Fetches the entry page from the internet.
+ - Displays a dynamic preview of the page.
+ - The preview can display:
+    -- Title.
+    -- Description.
+    -- Publication date.
+    -- Other available page metadata.
+ - Provides an Update entry data button.
-Fetches page dynamically from web.
-Provides button 'update entry data'.
-The button updates title, description, or other properties are updated for the entry
+ - The button updates the stored entry metadata.

 ## OptionsScreen
+ - Displays the configured databases.
  - Database can be added from preconfigured list available at https://rumca-js.github.io/data/databases.txt
  - Database can be added from local filesystem
  - Database can be added from url
  - Database can be created empty (from assets SQLite table)
  - Database fetched from the internet can be re-fetched.
 User is notified that it destroys current local database
  - Database can be shared (to other apps), saved as a file
- - List of databases show state of database (DOWNLOADING, READY, FAILED)
+ - List of databases show state of database (DOWNLOADING, UNPACKING, READY, FAILED)
- - each database in list contain button to refresh, remove
+ - each database in list contain button to Refresh, Remove
- - clicking on a database opens DatabaseScreen
+ - Selecting a database opens DatabaseScreen.

 ## DatabaseScreen
+ - Displays information about the selected database.
-Provides bar on top with buttons: edit, share, refresh, remove
+ - Provides a top bar with the following actions:

-Shows status of database, and count of table rows.
+    -- Edit.
+    -- Share.
+    -- Refresh.
+    -- Remove.
+ - Displays the current database state.
+ - Displays the database name.
+ - Displays the database type.
+ - Displays the local file information.
+ - Displays the remote URL, if applicable.
+ - Displays the number of rows in relevant tables.
+ - Provides an action to clear the search history.

-Provides button to clear search, user visited elements.
+ - Provides an action to clear the user's visited entries.

 ## SourcesScreen
-Provides bar on top with buttons: edit, fetch, remove.
+ - Provides bar on top with buttons: edit, fetch, remove.

-Selecting source opens SourceScreen.
+ - Selecting source opens SourceScreen.

-Source fetch means that body of page is fetched, should be RSS, entries are read from it, and inserted into linkdatamodel table.
+ - Source fetch means that body of page is fetched, should be RSS, entries are read from it, and inserted into linkdatamodel table.

-# Operations
-## Search widget operators
+## SourceScreen

-SQLite search capabilities should be handled.
-For example:
- - title LIKE %something%
- - description LIKE %something%
+ - Displays information about a source.
+ - Provides a top bar with the following actions:
+    -- Edit.
+    -- Fetch.
+    -- Remove.
+ - The Fetch action downloads the source content from the internet.
+ - The source content is expected to be RSS or a compatible feed.
+ - Entries are extracted from the source content.
+ - Extracted entries are inserted into the linkdatamodel table.
+ - Existing entries should not be duplicated.

-## Browsing
+# Browsing
-Every entry visit is maintained in table uservists.
+ - Every entry visit is recorded (if configured so)
+ - Visit information is stored in the uservists table.
+ - The application can display the user's visited entries.
+ - The application can clear the user's visit history.
+ - When EntryDetailScreen is visited, it contains pane below to which entries user transitions to

-# Data
+# Data Layer

-app/src/main/java/io/github/rumcajs/offlinewebsearch/data maintains data files.
-The file wrap SQLite tables and provide assessors to model.
-For example SourceRepository is wrapper for sourcedatamodel table.
+ - app/src/main/java/io/github/rumcajs/offlinewebsearch/data contains the data layer.
+ - The data layer provides access to application data.
+ - The data layer wraps SQLite tables and provides accessors for the model.
+ - Each repository is responsible for a specific data model or table.
+ - For example, SourceRepository provides access to the sourcedatamodel table.
+ - Database access should not be performed directly from UI screens.
+ - UI screens should access data through the appropriate repository or data-layer interface.

-# Code
+# Code Requirements
+ - Use small functions.
+ - Keep classes small and focused.

- - write small functions, divide into small files
+ - Divide functionality into small files.
+ - Give each class a clear responsibility.
+ - Avoid duplicating database access logic.
+ - Keep UI code separate from database and networking code.
+ - Use repositories for database access.
+ - Use appropriate abstractions for downloading files and fetching web pages.
+ - Provide API documentation using Doxygen-style comments.
+ - Document public classes.
+ - Document public methods.
+ - Document non-obvious implementation decisions.
- - provide doxygen for API, and classes
+ - Use descriptive names for classes, methods, and variables.
+ - Prefer simple implementations over unnecessary abstractions.

+# General Requirements
+ - The application must remain usable when the device is offline.
+ - Network operations must not block the UI thread.
+ - Network failures must be handled gracefully.
+ - Database failures must be reported to the user.
+ - Long-running operations must expose their current state.
+ - Destructive operations must require user confirmation.
+ - The application must preserve locally available databases when network operations fail.
+ - The application must not modify a local database unless the user explicitly requests an update or refresh.
+ - if database is not read-write, but read-only, then if possible hide buttons that modify database (Edit)